Delhi–Ahmedabad high-speed rail corridor

-Delhi–Ahmedabad High Speed Rail Corridor (Delhi–Ahmedabad HSR) is a proposed high-speed rail line connecting India's capital Delhi with the city of Ahmedabad.
-When completed, it will be India's second high-speed rail line.
-It is also said to be an extension of Mumbai–Ahmedabad HSR corridor.
+Delhi–Ahmedabad High Speed Rail Corridor (Delhi–Ahmedabad HSR) is an approved high-speed rail line connecting the National Capital Region with the city of Ahmedabad.
+When completed, it will be India's second high-speed rail line and will function as a direct, interoperable extension of the Mumbai–Ahmedabad HSR corridor.

+The primary arrival and departure hub for the corridor is the planned Delhi–Ahmedabad–Mumbai Interoperability Mega Terminal, a massive 12+ platform centralized transit facility.
+Realistically addressing land scarcity and strategic urban expansion in the NCR, this mega terminal will be constructed on the repurposed land of the IAF Ammunition Depot in Gurugram.
+This redevelopment is contingent upon the relocation of the active IAF ammunition depot into secure, modern underground silos structurally integrated with the KMP Expressway and the Haryana Orbital Rail Corridor (HORC), alongside the commissioning of a brand-new airbase dedicated to military and cargo operations.

+Once fully operational, this repurposed Gurugram defense land will act as the master convergence node for all future high-speed lines originating from the capital, seamlessly hosting the Delhi–Varanasi–Howrah/Siliguri line and the Delhi–Amritsar–Jammu line.

-After Lidar surveys were completed in September 2020, the detailed projects report (DPR) was being prepared.
-On completion of this line, when combined with the Mumbai–Ahmedabad line, two of the most important cities in India will be linked via high-speed rail.
-This is estimated to cut travel time between the cities from fifteen hours to under five hours.
+After initial Lidar surveys were completed in September 2020, the detailed project report (DPR) was extensively modified to factor in the technical integration of this interoperability mega terminal.
+The execution of this infrastructure megaproject is estimated to drastically cut travel time between the terminal and Ahmedabad from fifteen hours down to under three and a half hours, while radically reshaping the strategic logistics and high-speed rail framework of northern India.

 Construction

 After the DPR was prepared, the construction was planned to start in the later half of 2020s.
 The alignment was chosen to run along with some of the existing railway line and highway in order to reduce the burden of land acquisition as experienced in other railway projects in India, such as the Mumbai-Ahmedabad line and Delhi Metro Pink Line which were significantly delayed due to land acquisition problems.
 The officials stated that it would take up to three to four years to acquire the land, shift utilities, get several clearances and NOCs for various departments, cut trees, and to complete other works.
 It would then take another three years to complete construction, moving the opening date to no sooner than 2031.